Doraemon12138/learngit/readme1.txt

-Git is aversion contorl system.
+Git is distributed aversion contorl system.
 Git is free software.